ryoung3/Eats_ATL/README.md

 # EatsATLApp
-Udacity FEND final project.
+Udacity Front End NanoDegree (FEND) final project.
 EatsATL displays some of the highest rated eateries with the Atlanta,GA area.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.